iswunistuttgart/AccessTSN_Industrial_Use_Case_Demo_Webview/README.md

 ## The Industrial Use Case Demo - Webview Git-project

 The AccessTSN Industrial Use Case Demo consists of multiple Git-projects, each holding the code to one component of the demonstration.
 This is the *Webview* project.
-This repository contains an interface to write data of a shared memory (defined in *mk_shminterface.h*) into InfluxDB.
+This repository contains an database connector to write data of a shared memory (defined in *mk_shminterface.h*) into InfluxDB.
 It also contains a connection to a Grafana installation and a dashboard to visualize the data written into InfluxDB.
 You can easily get a working stack by using the provided *installscript.sh* shell script.
 But you still need to write the data into the shared memory yourself.
 This can be done with the other components of the AccessTSN Industrial Use Case demo.

 The main repository for AccessTSN Industrial Use Case Demo can be found on Github: https://github.com/iswunistuttgart/AccessTSN_Industrial_Use_Case_Demo